Cattn/do-it./README.md

 **do it!** isn't just another run-of-the-mill task app.
 It combines entertainment with productivity.
 Set your own tasks, outline everything you need to do.
 Then as you complete your tasks, earn rewards in a cookie-clicker like game for your effort.
 The more tasks you complete, the more rewards you earn!
 All wrapped in a sleek, material-3 inspired design.

+## How does it work?
+Create tasks, complete them, earn points!
+For every 4 points you get, you earn a "task".
+You can then spend tasks to unlock cool upgrades in the game.

+In the future, tasks will be worth varying amounts based on the level of "effort" required for a task you set, & special notifications and rewards will be granted upon completion.

 ## Roadmap/Plans

 - Friends & Server integration